blrobin2/blrobin2.github.io/_posts/2025-04-11-norman-gives-a-speech.md

 letterboxd_url: https://boxd.it/9n6CkJ
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

-* I'm a failure, goodbye cruel world, plastic bag, etc.
+- I'm a failure, goodbye cruel world, plastic bag, etc.
-* Norman's entire life is like the before part of an infomercial.
+- Norman's entire life is like the before part of an infomercial.